-In February 2017, a cash-based performance unit payout was made to Messrs.
-Adams, Tynan, Quinly, Ferdenzi, and Jakubowitz based on the 2013 Performance Unit grants covering the 2014-2016 performance period.
-Awards were based upon achievement of the Company's three-year average sales growth and its three-year average return on invested capital (ROIC).
+In February 2019, a cash-based performance unit payout was made to Messrs.
+Adams, Tynan, Quinly, Ferdenzi, and Farkas based on the 2015 Performance Unit grants covering the 2016-2018 performance period.
+Awards were based upon achievement of the Company's three-year average total sales growth and its three-year average return on invested capital (ROIC).
 No incentive is paid if performance falls below Threshold, and payouts are capped and may not exceed 200% of target.

-For the 2014-2016 performance period, the target range of average sales growth and ROIC performance was:
+For the 2016-2018 performance period, the target range of average sales growth and ROIC performance was: